SCIInstitute/ShapeWorks/Documentation/shapeworks.md

 ## AntiAliasing

-A command line tool that antialiases binary volumes ....
+This antialiases binary volumes

---inFilename = The filename of the input image to be resampled.
---outFilename = The filename of the output antialiased image.
+Command Name: antialias

+It uses the following input arguments:

---maxRMSError = The maximum RMS error allowed.
+  --maxrmserror = The maximum RMS error determines how fast the solver converges.
+(Range [0.0, 1.0]) [default 0.01].
---numIterations = Number of iterations.
+  --numiterations = Number of iterations [default 50].
+  --numlayers = Number of layers around a 3d pixel to use for this computation [default image dims].

 ## ClipVolume